kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 * ``pixel_data_type``: the type of the pixel in gdal format, e.g. Byte, Float32 etc

-You can construct the coverage object in many ways, we will present further a specific method of doing it.
+The coverage object can be built in many ways, we will present one such method.
 Let's start from the crs of the coverage.
-For our recipe, we want a 3D crs, composed of the CRS of the 2D images and a time crs as indicated.
-The two lines of code would give us exactly this:
+For our recipe, we want a 3D crs, composed of the CRS of the 2D images and a time CRS as indicated.
+The following lines of code give us exactly this:

 .. hidden-code-block:: python